 6.1 Services to check

-PrivateServer runs many services, each one committed to its result.
+PrivateServer runs a plethora of services, each one committed to its result.
 Some of them are strictly related and bounded to offer the secure voice connection.
 These are:

 6.2 What should we check?

 The checks are related to the services performances on the server, meaning that we are not going to measure the bandwidth usage or the external reachabilty for each service.
 Instead we are going to check that the PrivateServer is correctly running the application beside each service exposed.

 Besides the NOC operations running, which might warn you about any service problem, we will explain how to perform a direct check-up of the single services.
 This means to get sure that each service is running and is bound to the expected NIC as a first step.
 Once assured about this, it means also to get sure that each service is properly responding.
 "Properly" means within an expected time and furnishing correct informations along with the way you configured it.